The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 With the guidance of the Workplace Health, Safety and Environment Committee:

-- monitoring key risks to the business in the areas of safety, occupational health and environment;
+- understanding and monitoring key risks to the business in the areas of safety, occupational health and environment;

-- approving policies on and overseeing the management of workplace health, safety and environmental issues; and
+- approving CSR's framework and policies for the management of workplace health, safety and environmental issues;

 - reviewing and monitoring CSR's strategic and operational approach to the environment and sustainability, as well as its activities in the community.